-DIRECTED BY MICHAEL OAKLEY
+DIRECTED BY MICHAEL OAKLEY.

-Alice Allemano's entrancing play moves fluidly from modern Mexico to 1930s France, where the young Leo is involved in a notorious affair with the surrealist Max Ernst.
+Alice Allemano's entrancing first play moves fluidly from modern Mexico to 1930s France, where the young Leo is involved in a notorious affair with the surrealist Max Ernst.
 An inspirational true story of art and freedom.

-This is Alice Allemano’s first play.
 JMK Award-winning director Michael Oakley recently directed The Invisible (Bush Theatre) and The Life and Times of Fanny Hill (Bristol Old Vic).

 Leonora Carrington (1917-2011) was an English-born Mexican artist and writer.
 She lived with Max Ernst, the leading surrealist artist of the time, in France in the 1930s.
 Her work has been exhibited at galleries all over the world, and major retrospectives have been held recently at Tate Liverpool and Pallant House, Chichester.